Azure/azure-functions-kafka-extension-sample-confluent/README.md

 description: "This is a simple sample which shows how to set up and write a function app which writes to a kafka topic"
 ---

-# Azure Functions Kafka Extension Sample using Confluent Cloud
+# Azure Functions Kafka extension sample using Confluent Cloud

 <!--
 Guidelines on README format: https://review.docs.microsoft.com/help/onboard/admin/samples/concepts/readme-template?branch=master